incognitochain/incognito-cli/README.md

    DO NOT USE THIS FUNCTION UNLESS YOU UNDERSTAND THE SHIELDING PROCESS.

 OPTIONS:
-   --privateKey value, -p value       A base58-encoded Incognito private key --shieldAmount value, --amt value  The shielding amount measured in token unit (e.g, 10, 1, 0.1, 0.01) (default: 0) --evm value                        The EVM network (ETH or BSC) (default: "ETH") --externalTokenAddress value       ID of the token on ETH/BSC networks (default: "0x0000000000000000000000000000000000000000")
+   --privateKey value, -p value, --prvKey value  A base58-encoded Incognito private key --shieldAmount value, --amt value             The shielding amount measured in token unit (e.g, 10, 1, 0.1, 0.01) (default: 0)
+   --evm value                                   The EVM network (ETH or BSC) (default: "ETH") --externalTokenAddress value                  ID of the token on ETH/BSC networks (default: "0x0000000000000000000000000000000000000000")
    --address value, --addr value                 The Incognito payment address to receive the shielding asset (default: the payment address of the privateKey)

 ```